ArcShahi/ASM-x86-64/README.md

 It contains simple Assembly programs written using NASM.
 It follows Windows ABI and works on Intel and AMD chips.
 It's basically a reference for me or other people.

 It'll be updated when I feel like writing something in Assembly.
-Soon enough I'll add SIMD instructions.
+I've also added few SIMD operations.
+Learning SIMD is fun, but there's not a single place to learn it.
+You'll have to become an adventurer to learning it collecting knowledge bit by bit.

+The SIMD instruction use AVX Instruction set which will work with both Intel and AMD CPUs just fine.

 I use my [custom PowerShell script](https://gist.github.com/ArcShahi/eb3bbc0568130a1519e604e476ec13b6) to Assembly and link.
 Trust me we'll need it.
 It's not that sophisticated yet, but it'll do for now.
-Add it environment path to call it from anywhere.
+Add it to environment path to call it from anywhere.

 See help on how to use it , it's simple.